RLoris/ArrayHelperDoc/README.md

 # Documentation

     Screenshots may differ from the latest plugin version, some features may have evolved or have been removed if deprecated

+    In UE 5.1, the plugin files were renamed from "SortPlugin" to "ArrayHelper" to match the real name of the plugin, you can remove the plugin and reinstall it if you want a clean install, check your uproject file to change the plugin name there too, the plugin nodes names have not changed, this renaming was necessary to match with the plugin name.

+    If you wish to update the current array, use functions with "ref" for best performance.

+    If you wish to keep the current array and get another array as output, use standard function without "ref" (a copy of the array will be made).

 ### Average